Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 Walking gives +1 to hit chance instead of 0.

 Distances required to gain the first 3 evasion pips decreased from 70, 100, 130 to 20, 80, 120 respectively.
-That means moving just 1 hex is sufficient for 1 pip of evasion.
+That means moving just 1 hex is sufficient for 1 pip of evasion, and it is easier to get up to 3 pips.

+Distances required to gain the last 3 evasion pips increased from 160, 190, 220 to 190, 220, 250 respectively.
+That means getting high levels of evasion is now harder.

 Making a mech unsteady now removes Guarded.